How can I comment on an image on E-Pics Image Archive?

 What kind of images are found in the category “Do you know more?”

-In the category “Do you know more?” on Image Archive Online and this blog, you will find images on different topics such as buildings, mountains, botany, glaciers, Walter Mittelholzer, industrial structures and people.
+In the category “Do you know more?” on E-Pics Image Archive and this blog, you will find images on different topics such as buildings, mountains, botany, glaciers, Walter Mittelholzer, industrial structures and people.
 We regularly add new sub-categories and images.
 We highlight new sub-categories in this blog under the category “Do you know more?”

 - Go to “Political geography”, which is organised into continents, countries, cantons/departments etc. All the Swiss municipalities are included.